iManagement

 Objective

-Assess vitality and the regularity of development.
+Assess the vitality and regularity of development.

-• Presence of eggs, larvae and capped brood
+• Presence of eggs, larvae, and capped brood

 • Brood pattern (compact, uniform colour)

-• Neutral smell
+• Neutral odour

 • Presence of queen cells